LiteOnE/Uranus-Bot/README.md

 - `nickname` - Looks at user's nickname on server.
 If they don't have one, the search will be applied to username
 - `username` - User's username
 - `role` - Role applied to user on server
-- `bot` - Whether or not member is a bot
+- `bot` - Whether or not member is a bot.
+If you want to match bots, then use `bot=1`, any other value will be considered FALSE - match non bot members

 ### Operators